DanielCalvo/studies/Rust/notes.md

 - Create a program that reads some string and prints it in uppercase
     - See how you handle type errors!

+### Assorted notes
+- `rustup doc` shows all the documentation that comes with rust!
+That's so cool!
+I can see why people like the language.